Bafy78/simd_clustering/tri_algorithmes_clustering.md

 Very memory-bound if $k$ (and $d$) are small compared to $n$, but could be compute-bound else, when computing all the distances at step 2.1.

 #### Reductions necessary?
-Sum-reduction, during the mean computation for the new centroids.
+* Sum-reduction during the mean computation for the new centroids (step 2.2.).
+* Sum-reduction over dimensions when computing squared Euclidean distances or dot products.
+* Min/argmin-reduction over the k centroids to choose the nearest centroid for each sample.

 ### SIMD versions